GENI-NSF/geni-tools/doc/omni-design-notes.md

 * https://www.aleksey.com/xmlsec/
 * https://gitlab.com/m2crypto/m2crypto

-M2Crypto is old an has issues, and the use of both M2Crypto and PyOpenSSL is unfortunate.
+M2Crypto is old and has issues, and the use of both M2Crypto and PyOpenSSL is unfortunate.
 It would be nice to eliminate some of this.